ProgramPublic Diplomacy Program

 Office HoursTues and Weds 11 am till noon.

 Center AffiliationCenter on Public Diplomacy

 Nicholas J. Cull is Professor of Public Diplomacy and is the founding director of the Master of Public Diplomacy program at USC.
 He took both his BA and PhD at the University of Leeds.
 While a graduate student, he studied at Princeton as a Harkness Fellow of the Commonwealth Fund of New York.
 From 1992 to 1997 he was lecturer in American History at the University of Birmingham in the UK.
 From September 1997 to August 2005 he was Professor of American Studies and Director of the Centre for American Studies in the Department of History at Leicester.

-He is president of the International Association for Media and History, a member of the Public Diplomacy Council.
+He is editor of the journal Place Branding and Public Diplomacy, President of the International Association for Media and History, and a member of the Public Diplomacy Council.

 Fall: PUBD 502 Historical and Comparitive Methods in Public Diplomacy

 Fall: PUBD 504 Global Issues in Public Diplomacy